 Making the new top and bottom shelves.......

 Here is the new top shelf constructed.
-I need to cover the top and bottom of it in Fablon and also cut out two large round holes at each end where a plastic insert goes into it that holds a screw to screw it to the side of the caravan.
+I covered the top and bottom of it in Fablon and also cut out two large round holes at each end where a plastic insert goes into it that holds a screw to screw it to the side of the caravan.
 The new shelf obviously is the one left.
 There was a 30 degree angle on one edge of this shelf which I assume matches the front angle of the caravan.
 This was quite difficult to get right.

 Damp front corner.......